rjanant/LLM-in-financial-domain/README.md

 Verify that your hardware setup meets the requirements for the fine-tuning and code generation experiments.
 Check that the requirements.txt file includes all necessary packages with their correct versions.

+**Note:** Although multiple evaluation metrics are defined in this repository, our paper primarily utilizes Average Permissive Accuracy and Average Exact Accuracy.
+These two metrics were selected for their relevance to the specific tasks discussed, including Relation-Extraction.
+Consequently, other metrics available here were not adopted for use in the paper.
 ## Citation
 Please cite this software using the metadata from `CITATION.cff`.
 Here's an example citation in APA style: